bitcoin-wallet/bitcoin-wallet/wallet/README.recover.md

     sudo apt install android-tools-adb openssl git maven

+Install Java if you do not already have it:

+    sudo add-apt-repository ppa:webupd8team/java -y
+    sudo apt update
+    sudo apt install oracle-java8-installer oracle-java8-set-default

 On your Android device, go to Settings > Developer options and enable "USB debugging".
 On most recent devices you need to go to Settings > About first and tap on "Build number" multiple times until you see the "You are now a developer" message.